FerrarioChristian/iterative-linear-solver/README.md

 # Linear Solver

 > A Python library for solving linear systems using iterative methods, analyzing matrix properties, benchmarking solvers, and visualizing performance.
+The library is designed to solve large sparse linear systems efficiently, provided in sparse .mtx format.
 ---

 ## Features